 Scenario: Fish Wildlife and Parks (FWP) is planning to land a seaplane on Flathead Lake to train inspectors how to detect AIS on seaplanes.
 The seaplane that will be arriving is flying from a Washington port in the Pacific Ocean.
 On the way, the pilot will need to stop and refuel because Flathead Lake is too far away to fly to in one trip.
 The pilot will stop at Lake Pend Oreille before the last 100 miles to Flathead Lake.
-Invasive Eurasian watermilfoil, Curly-leaf pondweed, and Flowering rush are common in Lake Pend Oreille.
-Flathead Lake only has invasive Curly-leaf pondweed and Flowering rush.
+The highly invasive Eurasian watermilfoil is common in Lake Pend Oreille but has not been observed at Flathead Lake.

-How can the pilot prevent the introduction of Eurasian watermilfoil to Flathead Lake and to prevent the spread of Curly-leaf pondweed and Flowering rush into new areas of the lake?
+How can the pilot prevent the introduction of Eurasian watermilfoil to Flathead Lake?